Bryan-Thaoxaochay/TEKsystems_notes/Capstone/user_stories.md

 ### Reading
 1. As a signed-in user, I want to view past blog posts so that I can comment on them. - **DONE**
 2. As a signed-in user, I want to view my past blog posts so that I can read them. - **DONE**
+3. As a signed-in user, I want to view my saved blog posts so that I can read them. - **DONE**

 ### Creating
 1. As a signed-in user, I want to create a blog post so that others can interact with it. - **DONE**
 2. As a signed-in user, I want to create a comment so that others can interact with it. - **DONE**
-3. As a signed-in user, I want to save other's blog posts so that I can find them faster. - NEED USER AUTH TO LINK SAVED POST W/ USER ID
+3. As a signed-in user, I want to save other's blog posts so that I can find them faster. - **DONE**

 ### Updating
 1. As a signed-in user, I want to edit my past blog post so that I can fix errors. - **DONE**